dennisbergevin/cypress-plugin-last-failed/README.md

 - Once the plugin is enabled and to allow for the Cypress Module API node script to know which failed tests to run, failed test titles from each run will be written to a `test-results` directory.

-  - By default, the `test-results` will be created in the root project directory.
+  - By default, the `test-results` will be created in the directory of the `cypress.config`.

-  - To customize where the `test-results` directory should be stored, add the `failedTestDirectory` environment variable to `cypress.config` with the desired path from the config file:
+  - To customize where the `test-results` directory should be stored, add the `failedTestDirectory` environment variable to `cypress.config` with the desired relative path from the config file:

 ```js
 // Example using a fixtures folder path relative to the cypress.config